Tuxedomoon: 2010s

 The Box, a 10-vinyl boxed set containing 9 of Tuxedomoon's major albums, as well as an album of previously unreleased material, came out in November 2015.

 Geduldig (born Bruce Frederick Geduldig on March 7, 1953, in California) died on March 7, 2016, in Sacramento, California, he was 63 years old.
-David Haneke has taken over Geduldig's duties in Tuxedomoon for their 2016 tour.
+David Haneke took over Geduldig's duties in Tuxedomoon for their 2016 tour.

-Peter Principle died on July 17, 2017, at the age of 63, in Brussels.
+Peter Principle died on July 17, 2017, at the age of 62, in Brussels.
+(Obituaries incorrectly stated his age as 63.)

 Legacy

 The band Factrix called Tuxedomoon mentors.

 Scooter's "My Eyes Are Dry" from their album Mind The Gap is a cover version of "No Tears" with additional sections.

 Musical style

 Steven Brown cites the band's early influences as "Eno, Bowie, John Cage, Bernard Herrmann, Nino Rota, Igor Stravinsky and Ennio Morricone".
 Later and current influences include Radiohead, Claude Debussy, Miles Davis, Michael Nyman and the Velvet Underground.
-Their music finds influence in genres such as punk rock, jazz, funk, tango, and post-punk.
+Their music finds influence in genres such as punk rock, jazz, funk, chamber music, tango, and post-punk.

 Music critic Simon Reynolds wrote that their sound has an "aura of jaded elegance", with a more European style musically versus what their American counterparts were creating at the time of the band's formation.
 Seattle Weekly described their music as radiating "a discomfort that hints of existential hives."

 Lyrically, Tuxedomoon examined society, culture and psychology.
 "Holiday for Plywood", on Desire, examined consumerism and paranoia.